frontarm/navi/docs/introduction/do-i-need-a-router.md

 And while most routing libraries will probably provide some other bits and pieces, it is unlikely you'll actually need them.
 I mean, you don't even really need a `<Link>` component; if you use a [hash based](http://jamesknelson.com/push-state-vs-hash-based-routing-with-react-js/) router instead, then you'll be fine without it.
 But assuming you're using push state, it isn't a huge problem to just roll your own.

 So maybe we don't need a routing library?
 But there is still one thing we need to take care of.
-Even if we can render `<Link>` tags and receive notification when the user navigates, we still don't know what to actually *do* with the received locations.
+Even if we can render `<Link>` tags and receive a notification when the user navigates, we still don't know what to actually *do* with the received locations.

 ### Responding to browser navigation events

-Given we have a `history.listen()` handler, our application is going to receive a series `location` objects.
+Given we have a `history.listen()` handler, our application is going to receive a series of `location` objects.
 Each one looks something like this:

 ```js
 {